Platoon (film): Casting

 James Woods, who had starred in Stone's film Salvador, was offered the role of Barnes.
 Despite his friendship with Stone, he turned it down, later teasingly saying he "couldn't face going into another jungle with [Oliver Stone]".
 Denzel Washington expressed interest in playing the role of Elias, a character Stone said was based on a soldier he knew in Vietnam.
 Stone confirmed in a 2011 interview with Entertainment Weekly that Mickey Rourke, Emilio Estevez and Kevin Costner were all considered for the part of Barnes.
 He believes Costner turned down the role "because his brother had been in Vietnam."
 Stone also verified in the interview that Keanu Reeves turned down the role of Taylor because of the violence.
 Kyle MacLachlan also turned down the role of Taylor.
 Sheen said that he got the part of Taylor, because of Dafoe's nod of approval.
 Jon Cryer auditioned for the role of Bunny, which eventually went to Kevin Dillon.
+Crispin Glover also met Stone regarding an unspecific role in the film.

 Many Vietnamese refugees living in the Philippines at the time were recruited to act in different Vietnamese roles in the film.

 Stone makes a cameo appearance as the commander of the 3d Battalion, 22d Infantry in the final battle, which was based on the historic New Year's Day Battle of 1968 in which he had taken part while on duty in South Vietnam.
 Dale Dye, who played Captain Harris, the commander of Company B, is a U.S. Marine Corps Vietnam War veteran who also served as the film's technical advisor.
 The third US Army veteran who appears in the film is a member of the crew who was briefly seen shirtless in the climactic battle.